OCA/manufacture/mrp_bom_note/README.rst

 MRP - BoM notes
 ===============

-This module performs the following:

-1.- Creates the new field NOTES in MRP BoM list.

-2.- Creates the new field NOTES in MRP production, of type related with MRP BoM List.
+This module creates in BoM a new field to add notes

 Bug Tracker
 ===========